jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

-(5) If, in a return period—the tax shortfall for a tax type shall be calculated by— (a) a taxpayer is liable to pay 1 or more shortfall penalties in respect of the same tax type; and (b) the taxpayer's liability to the tax is overstated in 1 or more respects— (c) setting off the tax effects of the overstatements against the understatement, in the case of one tax shortfall; and (d) setting off the tax effects of the overstatements pro-rated against the understatements, in the case of more than 1 tax shortfall.
+(5) If, in a return period—the tax shortfall for a tax type shall be calculated by— (a) a taxpayer is liable to pay 1 or more shortfall penalties in respect of the same tax type; and (b) the taxpayer's liability to the tax is overstated in 1 or more respects— (c) setting off the tax effects of the overstatements against the understatement, in the case of 1 tax shortfall; and (d) setting off the tax effects of the overstatements prorated against the understatements, in the case of more than 1 tax shortfall.
 (6) If—the Commissioner may, for the purpose of imposing a penalty, treat an amount up to the refund, or increased refund, of tax two as though it were tax one paid by the taxpayer in the return period, and in so doing reduce the tax shortfall for tax one.
   (a) a taxpayer's tax position in respect of a tax type (in this subsection referred to as tax one) in a return period is adjusted by the Commissioner, and the tax effect of the adjustment is a tax shortfall; and
   (b) as a result or consequence of the adjustment, the Commissioner also adjusts the taxpayer's tax position in respect of another type of tax (in this subsection referred to as tax two) in the same return period, and the tax effect of the further adjustment is an entitlement to a refund or to an increased refund of tax,—